hicka/pintos/README.md

     ```
     ##### Implementing the stack

-   * In line 320, change
+   * In line 320, change (add one more parameter to pass the file name)
     ```
 	if (!setup_stack (esp))
     ```